nateGeorge/ESP-8266_network-connect/README.md

 #task list

+* figure out why tryConnect.lua is hanging up memory--holds about 6k memory after the file is done

 * figure out why chooseAP.lua won't compile..maybe related to why it drops wifi connection sometimes as AP

 * put HTML code in files, read files and send to client line-by-line